 Ed Brown :‘I started skiing in Les Gets in 1988 when I was three.
 Since then I have skied in resorts all over the Alps.
-I have taught skiing inthe UK at dry ski slopes and in Bulgaria, Switzerland and Italy.
-During this time I have organised high end performance courses and delivered instructor training programs at Castleford Snowzone. ’ Our newest instructor Ed has a wide background of sporting abilities from throwing the javelin for the local area to playing rugby for the North East.
-More recently surfing, skating and diving up and down the coast of any available country and funding his activities by hand shaping surf boards for other aficionados.
-Between seasons when he can Ed spends time with his brother in Haiti, working for a local charity where he mainly helps with maconry work and logisitics.
+I have taught skiing in the UK at dry ski slopes and in Bulgaria, Switzerland and Italy.
+During this time I have organised high end performance courses and delivered instructor training programs at Castleford Snowzone.

-After all this time I reckon I’ve earned the right to be a fair weather skier and walking & snowshoeing with my little dog Delilah more than compensates for the shortfall in exercise!
-And thanks to modern technology I can do all this and still be at the end of a phone, giving our clients the benefit of my teaching experience when setting up their lessons.
+After all this time I reckon I’ve earned the right to be a fair weather skier and thanks to modern technology I can do this and still be at the end of a phone, using my teaching experience when setting up the lessons.

-We try very hard to be sure our instructors are not taking mobile phone calls while with a group.
+We try to ensure our instructors are not taking mobile phone calls during lessons.
 I take the calls and am on standby at all times during the season, so the boys can get on with what they do best – teaching!’